Today, I have an interesting way to make money to share with you. Did you know that you can make $180,000 a year by selling your poop?

 How much money can a person expect to make donating their stool?

-The worldwide standard is $40 per stool sample, but we’ve nearly doubled that to $75 due to the difficulty of finding the quality of donor we need.
-If you’re donating one sample each day it totals to $27,000 a year.
+The worldwide standard is $40 per stool sample, but we’ve increased that to $500 due to the difficulty of finding the quality of donor we need.
+If you’re donating one sample each day it totals to $180,000 a year.
 The whole process — including shipping — should take less than 30 minutes.

 Also, you can get a $300 sign up bonus if you use this link for the donor screening questionnaire and list “makingsenseofcents” under “How did you hear about us.”